Master in Management

 Step 2 - Admission Tests For Selected Candidates

 Shortly after the application is submitted, applicants whose applications are accepted will be invited to sit the on-campus tests and interview.

 Step 3 - Admission Results & Accepting Your Place

 We are unable to release results earlier than the dates shown, as all candidates' results are subject to an admission jury of Programme and School Directors.
 All candidates are ranked against each other and only those with the top scores will be offered places on the programme.

 Successful candidates will receive an email with the procedure to confirm your enrolment, and to pay an initial deposit of €2,000.
 The deposit payment, which is non-refundable is deducted from your total tuition fees.

-Admitted candidates can choose to study at the Paris campus in French or English or the Turin campus in English.
+Admitted students will study at the Turin campus in English.

 Admissions are organised on a rolling basis and consist of several rounds.
 Choice of application deadline and admissions rounds (interviews and testing) are dictated by your country of residence at the time you apply.
 For exact application deadlines and corresponding admissions sessions, please refer to the online application.

 |Application deadlines||Interviews||Admissions results|